 There are a lot of other things you can accomplish by investing in options, but I wanted to give you some feel for three of the least risky use of options, and explain to you that option risks to a large degree are dependent on how you use them.

 Learn How to Trade Options:

-The best training site that I have found is Option Alpha, their tracks and course modules.
-The training is free and they also have a free membership in addition to two levels of paid membership that provide you with the opportunity to trade live.
+One of the best training sites that I have found is Option Alpha, their video course modules are outstanding.
+The training is free and they also have a free membership in addition to two levels of paid memberships that provide you with the opportunity to trade live.
 You should make the money you pay in membership back plus a profit.
 However, it will also depend on the type of market that occurs while you’re a member.
-The trades are intermediate term 15 to 60 days and are a combination trade of both buying and selling options at the same time.
-You will learn how to trade these type of option trades while making money on the trades if you sign up for one of his paying memberships.
+The trades are generally intermediate term 15 to 60 days and are a combination trade of both buying and selling options at the same time.
+You will learn how to trade these types of option trades while making money on the trades if you sign up for one of the paying memberships.

 The final site is TradeWins Publishing.
 This is a site that has various members available that teach you how to trade options.
 I have subscribed to the following: Chuck Hughes, Wendy Kirkland, Trade Alert 365, and Rob Abel’s Six-figure slide system.
 Each of them operates a little differently, you will need to try and decide which if any are right for you.
 They are all good services and in a good market, you should recover much more than the membership cost.
 There are many more authors with member subscription services on the site, I just haven’t used their services so I don’t know enough to comment on them.

-But remember that any of these newsletters will definitely have losing trades and you may have overall losses in certain types of markets.
+But remember that any of these types of memberships will definitely have losing trades and you may have overall losses in certain types of markets.
 Options and stocks are risky and you need to understand these risks, there are no guaranteed winners.